phillip2f/Seq-Strategies-and-Purpose/README.md

 </table>

 ## The Rrompt for Rewriting
-Here is the sample of using persuasion strategy pattern to rewrite a request:
+Here is our template of applying persuasion strategy pattern to rewrite a given request.

 <img src="rewrite-demo.jpg" width="90%">